John, duke of Bedford

 Like his brother Humfrey’s second wife, Jacquetta was accused many years later of witchcraft but being very well connected at court was acquitted, unlike Eleanor Cobham.

-In conclusion, during his lifetime Bedford exercised at times the powers of a king in both England and France, maintained the English hold on French territory and, by his choice of second wife, set off a chain of events in motion which had a profound impact on the English political scene for fifty years after his death.
+In conclusion, during his lifetime Bedford exercised at times the powers of a king in both England and France, maintained the English hold on French territory and, by his choice of second wife, set in motion a chain of events which had a profound impact on the English political scene for fifty years after his death.